-About two-thirds of customers' deposits are invested in interest-bearing securities.
+A little over 60% of customers' deposits are invested in interest-bearing securities.
 The rest are invested in equities and property.
 Market risk is dominated by equity and property risk, along with interest rate and credit risk.
 The Company has substantial buffers to enable this allocation.
 The risk profile changes dynamically in that a policy rule adjusts the proportion of risky investments to the buffer level that the Company has.